kottster/kottster/README.md

 Make sure you have **Node.js (v20 or above)** installed on your system.

+Alternatively, you can use Docker to run Kottster.
+For more details, check out the [Docker Quickstart](https://docs.kottster.app/quickstart-docker).

 ## Next steps

 #### 1. Inside your project, run the app locally: